isabella232/document-services.en/help/usecases/jobposting.md

   return res.send('success!');
 ```

 Most operations take the same four steps.
 First, initialize the type of operation, using the createNew method of the appropriate class.
 Then, create the input for the operation, which is FileRef.
 Subsequent operations can skip this step because the result of an operation is also a FileRef.
 For this initial operation, you must create a FileRef from the bytes of the uploaded file.
 Third, you must assign the input to the operation.
 Finally, the operation executes, with the execution context as a parameter in the execute method.
-This method returns a Promise so we can await the result.
+This method returns a Promise so you can await the result.

 The code saves the returned PDF to a file and sends a simple “success” response to the browser.
 The “Date” part of the filename guarantees a unique filename.
-The saveAsFile returns an error if the destination file already exists.
+The saveAsFile returns an error if the destination file exists.

 ## Converting images to text and compressing the PDF